 It is possible to simply replace the switches without having to identify the function of each conductor.
 In this case you would just take one wire off of the old switch and put it on the same terminal on the new switch.
 Take note of the color of the screw terminals on the OLD and the NEW switches.
 On older wires where the color is not very distinguishable, I use colored electrical tape to identify the conductors.
 It is very helpful and makes replacement much easier the next time the switches need to be changed.
 I always have black, white, red, green, and blue electrical tape on my truck.

-All three-way switch wiring has the same basic components: Wires consisting of a LINE, a LOAD, a neutral, a pair of travelers, and two 3-way switches.
+All three-way switch and 2 way switch wiring has the same basic components: Wires consisting of a LINE, a LOAD, a neutral, a pair of travelers, and two 3-way switches.
 If you are trying to troubleshoot a 3-way switch operation, then you will need to identify the function of each wire.
 Try to do this before you disconnect any wires from the switches.
 Note the colors of the screw terminals on the existing 3-way switches.
 The dark or red color screw is the most important to get right.

 Between each three-way switch or 4-way switch is a pair of “Travelers” which are connected to the common terminals.
 On one of the 3-way switches a LINE or hot wire gets connected to the copper or black screw terminal.
 On the other three-way switch the LOAD wire (The LOAD is the wire that feeds power to the light fixture) gets connected to the copper or black screw terminal.